 James P. Baker heads the Firm’s ERISA Litigation Practice Group.
 He was named by his peers as one of The Top 100 lawyers in Northern California Super Lawyers for both 2014 and 2015, and has been named one of the Best Lawyers in America each year since 2007.
 He was named "ERISA Litigation Lawyer of the Year" in 2012 by Best Lawyers in America.
-Chambers USA has recognized him every year since 2007 and identified him as one of its "Leaders in Their Field" in both 2015 and 2016.
+Chambers USA has recognized him every year since 2007 and identified him as one of its "Leaders in Their Field" (2015-2018).
 James is "an ERISA legend on the West Coast whose expertise has resulted in national acclaim," according to Chambers USA.
 He has been "handling very prominent cases and producing work of the highest quality."
 James has also been listed as a leading attorney for ERISA litigation in Northern California Super Lawyers from 2005 to the present.
 In 1998 he was named by the National Law Journal as one of the forty best employee benefits lawyers in the United States.
 He is an American College of Employee Benefits Counsel Fellow, and is AV rated by Martindale-Hubbell.
 He was chair of the American Bar Association's ERISA and Pension Litigation Subcommittee of the Committee on Business and Corporate Litigation from 2006 to 2016.
 James also acts as a court-appointed mediator for ERISA cases in the Northern and Eastern Districts of California.

 James’ practice focuses on ERISA litigation and the counseling of employers on ERISA, employee benefit and executive compensation issues.
 He has defended a number of ERISA plan fiduciaries and has secured a number of favorable precedents.
 Among his most notable achievements, he was the lead attorney in six ERISA class action cases resulting in six consecutive client victories using six different legal theories, as described below.
 He also regularly represents clients in federal district and appellate courts across the country.